Temporary Visa

 Our tent pegs are being lifted, folks.

 We’re no stranger to this!
 We’ve sold everything before, and we can do it again, even if it’s unexpected.
-The instability of how we live has roots in even the most stable living environments.
-In New Zealand, even owning a home came with the nagging fear that “an earthquake could ruin us,” often peaking when multiple rates bills arrived.
-Renting was even more insecure, a fun dance with the landlord—thankfully, we had more than our share of good landlords.
-But rent was always rising according to interest rates, and sometimes a pipe broke or an appliance fell apart, reminding us just how unsettled life can be.
+Instability has always been part of our lives.
+In New Zealand, even owning a home came with the nagging fear that "an earthquake could ruin us," often peaking when multiple rates bills arrived.
+Renting was even more insecure—a dance with the landlord.
+Thankfully, we had good ones.
+But rent always rose, and appliances broke, reminding us how unsettled life can be.

 But God is preparing a place for us.

-Living in a foreign land is peppered with even more instability.
-Every time our reapplication for residency starts to loom, I am reminded that we are just guests here.
-I get to walk these now familiar streets and nod my head at the same shopkeeper at my local butcher, perhaps attempting a bit of banter if the mood allows.
-But if the government here decided I was superfluous to needs, my family and I would be beckoned right back out of the EU, straight back to New Zealand.
-In order to survive without multiple hernias and stomach ulcers, I have to shuffle these concerning ‘maybes’ gently into the back corner of the forgotten room in the recesses of my mind.
+Living in a foreign land adds another layer of instability.
+Every time our residency renewal looms, I am reminded we are just guests here.
+I walk familiar streets, nod at the butcher, maybe attempt some banter.
+But if the government decides we’re superfluous, my family and I would be sent straight back to New Zealand.
+To keep myself from developing stomach ulcers and multiple hernias, I push these concerns into the forgotten corners of my mind.

 But God is preparing a place for us.

-This past year has been one of the hardest years of my life, and I don’t think I’m being hyperbolic.
-Missions has to be one of the toughest jobs I've ever set my hand to, and this past season has been deeply unsettling.
-One of the main reasons for that is the untangling of my vision for the future from the actual future God seems to be leading us towards.
-There might be some pride attached, as we aren’t here alone.
-Many of you, both financially and spiritually, have supported us after hearing our vision and feeling a sense of camaraderie.
-So here we are in Budapest, backed by good people.
-But when the plan changes, so does the vision we’ve communicated for nearly seven years, and maybe my pride is slowing me down.
-I want to show consistency and perseverance, follow-through and integrity.
+This past year has been one of the hardest of my life.
+Missions is tough, and this season has been deeply unsettling.
+One challenge has been untangling my vision for the future from the path God is actually leading us toward.
+There might be some pride attached—we’re not here alone.
+Many of you support us financially and spiritually, standing with us in camaraderie.
+But when the plan changes, so does the vision we’ve shared for nearly seven years, and maybe my pride is slowing me down.
+I want to show consistency, perseverance, and integrity.
 I want to be one of the few who stays.

 But God is preparing a place for us.